nelhage/blog.nelhage.com/source/_posts/2014-08-20-new-reptyr-feature-tty-stealing.markdown

-Instead of switching out terminals in the target process, `reptyr -T` goes after the *other* end of the `pty`, the so-called "master". `reptyr -T` attempts to discover the pid of the terminal emulator, attaches to it via `ptrace(2)`, and then passes the master end of the pty back to itself over a UNIX socket.
-It then takes over the role of terminal emulator, proxying data between this master and its own terminal, with the net effect that you appear to be connected directly to the target session.
+Instead of switching out terminals in the target process, `reptyr -T` goes after the *other* end of the `pty`, the so-called "master". `reptyr -T` attempts to discover the pid of the terminal emulator, attaches to it via `ptrace(2)`, and finds the fd corresponding to the master end of the target pty.
+It then opens a UNIX socket, and uses [`SCM_RIGHTS`](http://linux.die.net/man/3/cmsg) to send the file descriptor back to the `reptyr` process. `reptyr` closes the master fd in the original terminal emulator (opening `/dev/null` over it, to minimize disruption), and detaches from the master.

+`reptyr` then takes over the role of terminal emulator, reading from the the master fd and copying output to its own terminal, and copying input from its terminal back to the master fd.
+This has the net effect that you appear to be connected directly to the target session.

 Because this process does not touch the terminal session at all, it is entirely transparent to the process(es) being attached, which and